Dr Mitchell Parkes

 Senior Lecturer, ICT Education - School of Education

 Phone: +61 2 6773 5082

-Mitch Parkes is Lecturer in ICT Education.
+Mitch Parkes is a Senior Lecturer in ICT Education.
 He teaches into both undergraduate and postgraduate programmes in the School of Education.
 Prior to working at UNE, Mitch was a secondary teacher with a teaching background in Computing Studies, Science and Mathematics.
-He is also a qualified Teacher Librarian.
+He also has Teacher Librarian qualifications.

 Bachelor of Science, Macquarie University